 "I can see both sides of the debate as to wether or not Pluto should be considered a planet.
 I don't feel as though I'm qualified to have an opinion if still the experts are still debating."

 "I am not sure how to feel about it to be honest.
 I mean I just think it should be a planet.
 I don't like the rules that apply to make something a planet."

 "I grew up with Pluto being a planet so the astronomers are messing with my mind."

 "It's too small."

 "Pluto should be a planet because its size compared to Neptune isn't that big of a difference.
 Also, Pluto is the cutest."

 Ask the instructor an anonymous question, or make a comment.
 Selected questions/comments may be discussed in class.

-"Do you think Pluto should or shouldn't be a planet, and why?"
-(Did we not discuss this on the first day of class?
-I do have strong opinions on this topic.)
+"Do you think Pluto should be a planet?"
+(No. Because life isn't fair.
+Didn't we already talk about this on the first day of class?)